- You are here:

 We expect that you have been thinking about these already but now is the time to start thinking very seriously about what subjects you would like to choose and what subjects you ought to be choosing.
 There are no easy subjects or hard subjects.
 You may find some subjects easier or harder than others but the most important factors that will decide how well you do in a specific subject are your motivation, your effort, your organisation and your determination to do well.
 You need to ask yourself some very searching questions:

-- Am I on target to achieve a level 7 in the subjects (or similar subjects) I would like to do?
+- Am I on target to achieve a grade 4 in the subjects (or similar subjects) I would like to do?

 - If not, what can I do to raise the level of my work?